TonyKennah/TKEncryption/README.md

 ### Utility Classes (`utils/`)

--   `KeGen.java`: Generates RSA public and private key pairs of a specified bit length.
+-   `KeGenRSA.java`: Generates RSA public and private key pairs of a specified bit length.
+-   `KeGenAES.java`: A simple utility to generate a cryptographically secure random key for AES.
 -   `PaddedRSA.java`: Implements RSA encryption and decryption with PKCS#1 v1.5 padding.
--   `AESKeyGenerator.java`: A simple utility to generate a cryptographically secure random key for AES.
+-   `AESCipher.java`: (In progress) A from-scratch implementation of the AES algorithm.
+Not yet integrated.